 Cranial and Facial Clinic

-The Cranial and Facial Clinic at El Paso Children’s Hospital in conjunction with the El Paso Cleft and Craniofacial Team is the first and only comprehensive pediatric craniofacial program in the region that provides children in the greater El Paso area access to a dedicated multidisciplinary team of physicians skilled in correcting facial, jaw, and skull abnormalities.
-It is no longer necessary for families to bear the burden of traveling outside of the region to access this service, and our team provides family-centered, compassionate care that you’ve come to expect from a dedicated children’s hospital.
+The Cranial and Facial Clinic at El Paso Children’s Hospital is the first and only comprehensive pediatric craniofacial program in the region that provides children in the greater El Paso area access to a dedicated multidisciplinary team of physicians skilled in correcting facial, jaw and skull abnormalities.
+It is the only Craniofacial Team in the region to be nationally recognized by the American Cleft Palate-Craniofacial Association.
+It is no longer necessary for families to bear the burden of travelling outside of the region to access this service, and our team provides family-centered, compassionate care you’ve come to expect from a dedicated children’s hospital.

 Conditions we treat: